Business Intelligence

 Begin queries with clear context comments using

-.Reference specific database elements for precision.
+--.Reference specific database elements for precision.

 Build prompts around the relationships between existing tables.